 For a more comprehensive look at fairness and bias, we refer you to the Standards for Educational and Psychological Testing.

 Fairness encompasses a variety of activities relating to the testing process, including the test’s properties, reporting mechanisms, test validity, and consequences of testing (AERA et al., 2014).
 We cannot compute a simple statistic and determine whether a test is fair or not.
 Instead, creating a fair test requires many considerations.
 It’s also important to note that it’s not the test alone that is fair, but the entire process surrounding testing must also emphasize fairness.

 How can a company ensure their testing procedures are fair?

 First, all respondents should be treated equitably throughout the entire testing process.
-This means that every respondent should be treated the same, taking the test at the same point in the process and having the test weighed in the same way for each respondent.
+This means that every respondent should be treated the same, take the test at the same point in the process, and have the test weighed in the same way for each respondent.
 The test should be given under the same circumstances for every respondent to the extent possible.
 Importantly, if one respondent receives preparation materials or feedback on their performance, then so should the rest of the respondents.
 Respondents should also have similar prior exposure to the content being tested.
 For example, an assessment is not fair if the assessment is only available in one language in which some respondents are not native or fluent speakers.